wasp-ed/moduler/modul4.en.md

 - What _opportunities_ did you identify with Learning Analytics based on how you used it?
 - What _challenges_ did you encounter based on how you used Learning Analytics?
+- What _lessons_ did you learn and how will you use them in your future work?

 **4\.
 Group work: Presentation, evaluation and discussion (approx. 1 h and 15 min)**\
 The _Chairperson_ allows each participant to present their practical implementation and the opportunities and challenges identified during the work for 7 minutes.
 When all participants have presented their individual exercises, the chairman gives room for discussion (about 20 minutes).

 The _Observer_ documents the presentations and the discussion that takes place based on the questions:

-- What opportunities are identified that Learning Analytics can create in a teaching practice?
+- What _opportunities_ are identified that Learning Analytics can create in a teaching practice?
-- What challenges do we need to consider in the work with Learning Analytics are identified?
+- What _challenges_ do we need to consider in the work with Learning Analytics are identified?
+- What _lessons_ were learned that may be important to use in the continued work?

 The discussion ends with the observer summarizing the discussion based on the above points.

+The goal of the summary work is to jointly highlight valuable lessons learned and insightful aspects that can be used to strengthen and develop future work.